 Garbage collection processes such as mark/sweep, and some other repository-wide scan operations, cannot safely be run concurrently.
-To prevent this, there is a shared internal lock called the GcLock.
-Operations that cannot run concurrently get the GcLock, which prevents another one from starting up.
+To prevent this, there is a shared internal set of locks, collectively called the GcLock.
+Operations that cannot run concurrently get a GcLock, which prevents another incompatible operation from starting up.
+There are a number of types of GcLock, including for MarkForCollection, Backup, Epoch GC, and Repository Scan (operations such as listInstances and listReferences).